 Life assurance companies generally offer the option of writing the policy into trust at no extra charge, or your solicitor can draw up a trust deed for you, and it is possible to put any existing policies into trust after you have taken them out.
 Checking whether your insurance policies are written in trust could save you many thousands of pounds in IHT.

-Another advantage of writing life policies in trust is that the proceeds do not have to pass through probate and the money is therefore available to the executors before probate is granted.
-The proceeds are available to pay the estate’s IHT liabilities and other liabilities, and to provide for any specific bequests.
+Another advantage of writing life policies in trust is that the proceeds do not have to pass through probate.
+Therefore, the money is available to the executors before probate is granted.
+The proceeds can be used to pay the estate’s inheritance tax and other liabilities and to provide for any specific bequests.

 Don’t leave IHT planning until it’s too late!

-It is easy to leave IHT planning to another day, as life is hectic and there are other more immediate demands taking up your time and attention.
-However, taking advantage of IHT planning early can ensure that you are doing everything you can to mitigate your family’s potential IHT exposure.
+It is easy to leave IHT planning for another day, as life is hectic and other more immediate demands take up your time and attention.
+However, taking advantage of IHT planning early can ensure that you do everything possible to mitigate your family’s potential IHT exposure and maximise family wealth.
 Put simply, the earlier you start to make gifts, the more chance there is of surviving them for seven years.

-Taking professional advice can help you to avoid the above pitfalls, and to make plans that benefit you, the people and causes that you care about, and minimise the IHT payable on your estate.
-We would be happy to review your IHT position and assist with any planning to mitigate potential liabilities.
+Taking professional advice can help you avoid the above pitfalls, make plans that benefit you, the people and causes you care about, and minimise the IHT payable on your taxable estate.
+We would be happy to review your IHT position and assist with an inheritance tax planning strategy to mitigate potential liabilities.

 For a better understanding of Inheritance Tax, please read our quick guide to inheritance tax by Oliver Dorrington.